John Haverfield Sr: Personal life

 The three sons of John Sr were members of Kew Masonic Lodge.
 Johan Zoffany painted "The three brothers Haverfield" (John, Thomas and William).

-John Haverfield died on 29 October 1784 at Kew, Surrey, and was buried at St Anne's Church, Kew, in the family tomb.
+John Haverfield died aged 90 on 25 October 1784 at Kew, Surrey, and was buried on the 29th at St Anne's Church, Kew, in the family tomb.
 There is a pew cushion for him in St Anne's Church, Kew, which depicts Haverfield House.
 Haverfield Gardens, Kew, is built on the orchard that once belonged to the Haverfield estate.